DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 The players should have no reason to visit the grove of the Gulthias Tree at this time.
 Should they do, this area as described in <span class="citation">Y4.
 Gulthias Tree (p.
 198)</span>.
 However, replace the last two sentences of the area description with the following text:

 <div class="description">
-<p>A circle of craggy, jagged megaliths stands hunkered down among the undergrowth, draped with rotted vines and overgrown by large brambles and dead shrugs.
+<p>A circle of craggy, jagged megaliths stands hunkered down among the undergrowth, draped with rotted vines and overgrown by large brambles and dead shrubs.
 The air here is thick and unseasonably warm, and a sickly, putrid smell chokes the air.</p>
 </div>

 These megaliths demarcate the boundaries of the Forest Fane: the shrine to the Huntress of the Ladies Three.

 A large, cavernous hollow at the base of the Gulthias tree conceals a five-foot diameter stone of smooth, black onyx half-buried amidst the tree’s roots.
 The stone has no visible marks or symbols upon its surface, and is impervious to all damage and attempts to move it.

-The stone is the door to a secret demiplane that contains the animating spirit of the Gulthias Tree, one of the three profane leeches that Strahd set to consume the energies of the Fanes.
-To open it, the players will need to cut its surface with the cursed dagger of Leo Dilisnya, which they can obtain from the sarcophagus of the Vampyr in the Amber Temple.
-See ***Arc U: The Amber Temple*** and ***Arc Y: The Ladies of the Fanes*** for more information about Leo Dilisnya’s dagger and the Swamp Fane.

 One minute after the players enter the grove, their presence draws the attention of four **needle blights**, which emerge from the undergrowth around the tree.
 The following round, the needle blights are joined by four additional **needle blights**, four **vine blights**, and four **swarms of twig blights**.
 If the players remain within the grove, all of the blights attack the following round.
-# J6.
+# J7.
 Return to the Winery
-## J6a.
+## J7a.
 Kavan’s Tale
 If the players return to Kavan’s cairn bearing Svarog’s wand and summon Kavan by dripping their blood into the basin, Kavan can share the following additional information about the Forest Folk and his own people:

 * Long ago, Kavan was a chieftain among the First Folk, whose people arrived in the valley long before Kavan’s own birth.
 * The First Folk worshipped a trio of goddesses known as the Rozana, or the Ladies Three: the Seeker, the Weaver, and the Huntress.
 The druids of the First Folk paid homage to the Ladies at their holy sites—three fanes that dwelled within the valley, known as the Mountain Fane, the Forest Fane, and the Swamp Fane.
 Each Fane held a gemstone imbued with the power of the Weaver, which was said to give life and vitality to the wilderness around it.
+"This wand," Kavan notes somberly, "was once wielded by those who connected our people to the Rozana."

 Before proceeding further, Kavan asks the players whether they have ever betrayed anyone close to them or whether their pride wounded someone they loved.
 (A player must make a DC 16 Charisma (Deception) check in order to successfully lie to Kavan.)

 Whether the players have betrayed or wounded anyone or not, once he is satisfied that the players understand the weight of the crimes of betrayal and hubris, Kavan proceeds:

 * Nearly one thousand years ago, Kavan came to power as chieftain of his tribe.
 Arrogant and proud, he defied his people’s strictures and ventured forth into the Whispering Wall, a wall of thick fog said to hold the corpse of the Devourer—an ancient monster that the Ladies killed long before.
-* While within the Wall, Kavan learned terrible secrets—including the means by which he could steal the Huntress’s sacred spear from the Mountain Fane and claim its power for his own.
+* While within the Wall, Kavan learned terrible secrets—including the means by which he could steal the Huntress’s sacred spear from the Forest Fane and claim its power for his own.
 Upon doing so, he waged war on the other tribes, reuniting them beneath his own banner.
 * The servants of the Seeker, a clan of **wereravens**, hid away the life-giving gems that blessed the Fanes to conceal them from his ambitions, and vanished into the wilderness.
 (Upon saying this, Kavan gives Muriel a long, meaningful look, though he cannot confirm whether she is spiritually descended from one of the original wereravens that served the Seeker.)
 * The druids of the First Folk condemned Kavan for his hubris, and retreated to the village of Soldav in the Balinok Mountains, their people’s most sacred site and the center of their faith.
 They named Kavan “enemy," and banished him from Soldav for his crimes.
 When he died, instead of burying him in a place of honor upon Yester Hill with the great chieftains of the past, the druids buried him here, in a lonely cairn far from the graves of his forefathers.
 Kavan has been haunted by his isolation from his people as a result ever since his death.